Skip to main content Skip to search Skip to main navigation

 Klaus Abend, Dieter Wienert, Johannes Filthaut (1987)

-Name: Winkhaus electronic lock
+Designation: Electronic Winkhaus lock

-- master-key systems with changing authorizations
+- Master-key systems with changing access permissions

-- companies and public authorities
+- Companies and public authorities

-- large residential complexes
+- Large residential complexes

 Current locks of this type